Request for Information - Man-Portable Direction Finding System - REVISED

 Digital Intermediate Frequency System

-The Department of Defense, specifically the Product Manager Wideband Enterprise Satellite Systems (PdM WESS), is seeking information from qualified systems integrators for a Digital Intermediate Frequency (Digital IF) solution to be implemented across up to 18 SATCOM teleport sites globally.
-The primary objective is to establish a flexible, modular, standards-based Digital IF architecture that enhances scalability, interoperability, and long-term sustainment of SATCOM ground segment solutions.
-This initiative is crucial for ensuring operational advantages in the Department of Defense's satellite communications capabilities, particularly in supporting Wideband Global System (WGS) operations and certification.
-Interested vendors must submit their responses by December 19, 2025, and can direct inquiries to Keith Magaw at keith.a.magaw.civ@army.mil or Kristin Dacey at kristin.l.dacey.civ@army.mil.
+The Department of Defense, specifically the Product Manager Wideband Enterprise Satellite Systems (PdM WESS) at Fort Belvoir, Virginia, is seeking information from qualified systems integrators for the development of a Digital Intermediate Frequency (Digital IF) solution.
+The objective is to establish a flexible, modular, and standards-based Digital IF architecture across up to 18 SATCOM teleport sites worldwide, enhancing scalability, interoperability, and long-term sustainment of SATCOM ground segment solutions.
+This initiative is crucial for integrating Digital IF technologies into the DoD SATCOM ground segment, ensuring operational advantages and seamless management automation.
+Interested vendors must submit their responses, including company details and capabilities, by December 29, 2025, with questions due by December 22, 2025.
+For further inquiries, contact Keith Magaw at keith.a.magaw.civ@army.mil or Kristin Dacey at kristin.l.dacey2.civ@army.mil.